ArsenalGunners/MVMDD/README.md

 The pristine image set follows a hierarchical file structure below.
 The two sub-folders, ***Clear_Background*** and ***Complex_Background***, correspond to the two background complexities, respectively.
 In each of the sub-folders, there are six folders that correspond to the ***six object categories***.

-- Tree structure of the dataset folder:
+- The tree structure of the dataset folder:
 ```
 MVMDD
 └───Clear_Background